babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 ### Solution

-I swear I spent way too much time on it because I looked at all the channel descriptions *except for* #general channel.
+I swear I spent way too much time on it because I looked at all the channel descriptions *except* for the `#general` channel.
 I still don't know how I missed it for so long.
 But here it is:

 ![image](https://user-images.githubusercontent.com/11196638/129629365-f4a05b69-ebde-4cbb-884b-a1e624815a18.png)